Relationship therapy may suit you if you’d like to navigate and nurture the connections that are significant to you.

 An An Lieu...

-COUNSELLOR / COUPLES+ THERAPIST
+COUPLES+ THERAPIST / COUNSELLOR

-My approach is collaborative and flexible.
-I believe that therapy works best when it’s tailored to you—your story, your values, and what’s most important in your life right now.
-I bring empathy, humour, and curiosity into the room, and I see therapy as a space where we can gently explore challenges, strengthen resilience, and move toward meaningful change—together.
+I’m passionate about creating a warm, supportive, and non-judgmental space where you can feel truly seen and heard.
+My approach is collaborative and flexible—tailored to your story, your values, and what matters most to you right now.
+I bring empathy, humour, and curiosity into the room, and I see therapy as a space where we can gently explore challenges, build resilience, and work toward meaningful change—together.

 I like to draw from therapies including: